How Automated Inventory Routing (AIR) is transforming logistics

 If you read the eCommerce article, you will have noticed that I skipped one trend – and that only because it focuses on e-commerce and online shopping, which is a fundamentally different branch of logistics from the multi-drop VMI settings we specialize in.
 So for all I know, there may be applications of AIR in this field as well (and if you know of any, please let me know!)
 Still, that leaves us with a very respectable score of seven trends out of eight in which Autonomous Inventory Routing can help fuel delivery logistics professionals align with major trends, meet demands and seize opportunities.

-Any thoughts or questions you want to share?
-Drop me a line at info@bottomline.eu.
+info@bottomline.eu.
 For more background on the concept and implications of Autonomous Inventory Routing, make sure to download our ebook.